yslianTim/rhbm_gem/docs/developer/architecture/object-architecture.md

 ### 6.2 Runtime mutation

-The public `ModelObject` API is intentionally narrow.
-Runtime code mainly does:
+The public `ModelObject` API supports:

-- query structural data
-- query key-based metadata
-- select atoms or bonds
+- structural, sequence, key-based, and chemical-component queries
+- atom and bond selection plus selection post-filters
-- filter selection by symmetry
+- atom-neighbor queries backed by derived state

-Structural rebuild workflows stay internal to builder/storage code.
+- model and atom Q-score metadata
+- simulation/reference metadata
+- controlled analysis initialization, reads, and edits through the facade types

+Direct replacement of the atom, bond, key-system, chain, or component containers remains internal to assembly and storage code.

 ### 6.3 Copy and move behavior

-`ModelObject` implements custom copy and move operations because a shallow copy would break owner pointers and bond-to-atom references.
+`ModelObject` implements custom copy and move operations because a shallow copy would break owner pointers, group-member pointers, and bond-to-atom references.

 Current behavior:

 - copying clones atoms first, then rebuilds bonds against the cloned atoms
-- copying also clones chemical-component entries
+- copying clones chemical-component entries and key registries
-- copying also deep-copies persisted analysis data and fit-state data into the new model
+- copying deep-copies all three stages of atom group data and rebinds group members to cloned atoms
+- copying deep-copies atom local entries, including samples and any runtime-only `fit_result`
-- moving reuses owned payload where possible, then re-attaches owner pointers and re-syncs derived state
+- moving reuses owned payload where possible, then re-attaches owner pointers, invalidates derived state, and rebuilds indexes and selection projections

-This is why raw pointer fields inside `AtomObject` and `BondObject` remain safe after copy or move.

 ## 7. Selection Model

-Selection in the current object system is not a separate manager object.
+Selection is not a separate manager object.

 The source of truth is: